tsbmediaventure/ConsCent-docs/docs/amp.md

     ></script>
 ```

-Please get the value or API_URL and FRONTEND_URL from the urls section of the Readme.
+Please get the value for API_URL, SUBS_URL and FRONTEND_URL from the urls section of the Readme.
 ClientId is your unique clientId available on your dashboard and clientContentId is Id of the content you have registered on ConsCent.
+- QUERY_PARAM(clientContentId) should be replaced with your unique content's id
+- QUERY_PARAM(clientId) should be replaced with your clientId
+- QUERY_PARAM(title) should be replaced with the title of the content
+- QUERY_PARAM(url) should be replaced with the url of the non-amp content page of the current content
+- QUERY_PARAM(subTitle) is optional, and should be replaced with your content's subtitle or  removed from the url

 2. Add a paywall for users who do not have access

 ````

     <div amp-access="NOT granted" amp-access-hide>
       <template amp-access-template type="amp-mustache">
         <div class="csc-wrapper">